Breaking Fifty

 - A triple bogie is three over par.
 This continues.

-Madison Friedman is a fifteen-year-old high school sophomore at Rye Country Day School in New York.
-She enjoys writing, hanging out with friends, and playing golf and plays for the Rye Country Day School varsity golf team.
+Madison Friedman is a 14-year-old girl who goes to Rye Country Day School.
+She enjoys writing and playing golf, and plays on the Rye Country Day School varsity golf team.